next-demo/vehicle-rental-ui/README.md

-# doctor-appointment-ui
+# vehicle-rental-ui
-Doctor Appointment Booking: A place where patients can search and book appointment from preferred doctor/hospital - UI
+Vehicle Rental System: Website where customers can search and rent the bikes/cars of their choice - UI Project